VideoStitch Studio overview

 Rendering the final 360 VR video

-To render the output video file, simply switch to the process panel :
+To render the 360 video output file, simply switch to the process panel :

 - Set the output file name.
 Using the ‘browse’ button.

 - Review important project settings : Blender, video start and end time and output size.
 The maximum button will attempt to compute the maximum size.

 - ‘Send to batch‘ adds the project to the batch stitcher queue.
 ‘Send a copy of the project’ is an option to duplicate and save the project with a different name, which will be sent to the batch queue.
 Your current project will remain opened in VideoStitch so that you can further edit it.